MSGW2018/A6/economy/long-tail.md

 # Long tail

+In statistics and business, the long tail, a concept invented by Chris Anderson in 2004, is the way to describe some type of business and economic models as, among others, Amazon or Netflix.
+Anderson argued that products in low demand or with low sales volume can and must be the ones to sell.
+So, the long tail is a business model that debunk traditional models: the ones that defend that the products that must be sold need to be the ones with the highest turnover.

+Read more: Long Tail https://www.investopedia.com/terms/l/long-tail.asp#ixzz5EeR43Y3P Follow us: Investopedia on Facebook
 This theory explains how we have gone from a mass market to a niche market.
 To explain that we need to see what the long tail graphic shown below:

 ![](https://memeburn-ssl-sndytsvoxozgokstuvcm.netdna-ssl.com/wp-content/uploads/Long-Tail.jpg)